-The Antelope, Calif., native also spent the past five years playing for the Sacramento State men’s club volleyball team.
+John Fluette spent his first season as assistant coach in 2017 after serving as volunteer assistant with the program in 2015 and 2016.
+The Antelope, Calif., native also spent the five years playing for the Sacramento State men’s club volleyball team (2013-17).

-During his two-year stint as volunteer assistant with the Hornets, Fluette (pronounced Floo-ett) ran the video and statistical programs, helped facilitate drills at practice, and was heavily involved with opponent scouting.
-During the past two seasons, Sacramento State has combined for a 46-19 overall record and 25-7 mark in league play.
-That includes the Hornets’ first Big Sky South Division championship last year.
+As a volunteer assistant in 2015 and 2016, Fluette ran the video and statistical programs, helped facilitate drills at practice, and was heavily involved with opponent scouting.
+During those two seasons as volunteer assistant, Sacramento State combined for a 46-19 overall record and 25-7 mark in league play.
+That included the Hornets’ first Big Sky South Division championship in 2016.
 In fact, during that 2016 season, Sacramento State was the No. 2 seed at the eight-team Big Sky Tournament after finishing the year with a 13-3 conference record.

-Fluette spent the past five years playing for Sacramento State’s club volleyball team (2013-17) where he was a two-time All-American, four-time all-league selection and two-time team captain.
-Fluette helped the team to a combined record of 155-62 during his five seasons, including a 30-9 mark in the spring.
+Fluette spent the past five years playing for Sacramento State’s club volleyball team where he was a two-time All-American, four-time all-league selection and two-time team captain.
+Fluette helped the team to a combined record of 155-62 during his five seasons, including a 30-9 mark in the spring of 2017.

 He finished his career with 1,845 kills, 786 digs, 395 blocks and 190 aces.
 The kills and aces are the top marks in program history, while the blocks rank second, and the digs rank third.